SpeedWagonClinic/Sigma_Imports/README.md

 ## Using the Application
 - Once the database is set up, you should be able to log in using the credentials provided above.
+- Don't forget to extract CustomersTab.zip before you start launching the project.
 - Navigate through the admin portal to manage different aspects of the website, like Coaches, Cars, and Customers.

 ## Notes